Akinfiresoye-Victor/Loan-Repayment-prediction/README.md

 # Loan Repayment Prediction

-A Python project that predicts whether a client will repay a loan, using machine learning classification.
+A Python project that predicts whether a client will repay a loan, using Decision Trees in ML.

 ---